George R. R. Martin: Producing

 In 2017, Martin confirmed he would serve as an executive producer of the HBO television series adaptation of the 2010 science fantasy novel Who Fears Death by Nnedi Okorafor.
 Martin also contributed to the 2022 video game titled Elden Ring, writing the worldbuilding aspects for it.
 In February 2021, it was reported that Martin and Kalinda Vazquez were developing a TV adaptation of Roadmarks by Roger Zelazny, which Martin pitched to HBO in 2020.
 Martin will be an executive producer, Vazquez the showrunner, writer and executive producer.
 In March 2021, he signed an overall deal with HBO.
 Martin will serve as an executive producer of the Peacock TV adaptation in development of his Wild Cards book series, together with Melinda M. Snodgrass and Vince Gerardis, Martin's manager.
 He serves as an executive producer of the AMC series Dark Winds based on Tony Hillerman's Leaphorn & Chee books.
 In 2021, Martin served as one of the producers of the short film Night of the Cooters based on the eponymous short story by Howard Waldrop.
+Martin is also producing on the Elden Ring movie after he wrote the backstory of the game originally.